 The thing is my body DID warn me.
 I developed knotted muscles in my extremities.
 Acne flared up.
 My lower back ached.
 I felt tired early in the day.
 But, I didn’t pay attention.
 I chalked it up to my fibromyalgia and took more of my dietary supplement.

 My lack of self-control nearly killed me and now, I can’t eat dairy at all.
 Not even a little piece of pizza.
 Traveling is challenging.
 Restaurants put cheese on everything!
-(Do you want some advice for vacationing with allergies?
-Click here.)
+(Here’s some more advice for vacationing with allergies.)

 A lack of daily Bible reading can result in a spiritual emergency